 - Some examples of hybrid apps are Instagram, Uber, Evernote

 Ambab Recommendation: Applications that require rapid prototyping for both platforms and is not very rich in graphics are best suited to be built with a hybrid stack like React Native, Ionic, or PhoneGap.

 Applications built with this stack may not be suitable when there is high performance expected.
-But these applications are comparatively more cost effective and also easier to maintain as the same tech is used to develop the application for both the platforms.
+But these applications are comparatively more cost-effective and also easier to maintain as the same tech is used to develop the application for both the platforms.

 PWA (Progressive Web App): Progressive Web Apps are essentially still websites.
-PWA are not downloaded and installed, though they can be pinned, and operate within browsers.
+PWAs are not downloaded and installed, though they can be pinned, and operate within browsers.
 PWAs are a Google initiative and there is currently no support for Apple devices.

 - It is highly responsive, reliable and provides best user experiences

-- PWA’s can be cost saving because developing a single codebase only requires one team and takes less time because most development is done using standard web technologies
+- PWA’s can be cost-saving because developing a single codebase only requires one team and takes less time because most development is done using standard web technologies

 - PWAs are not the best when it comes to performance as it runs in the browser.
-PWAs also cannot access a device’s bluetooth, proximity sensors, ambient light, advanced camera controls, wake lock, contacts, and more, which could make the app less personal for users
+PWAs also cannot access a device’s Bluetooth, proximity sensors, ambient light, advanced camera controls, wake lock, contacts, and more, which could make the app less personal for users

 - Basically, PWAs are offline web applications